IX0Y3/Chat-with-your-robot-Robotics-Collective-/README.md

 - **ros2-web-bridge** driver
   - Must be running on `ws://localhost:9090`
   - Provides WebSocket bridge to ROS2 topics
+- **Docker** (optional, for container management features)
+  - Required for Docker container monitoring and control

 ### Backend
 - **Node.js** (Version 18 or higher)